- Contact Information

 How Can I Help?

-The Sponsorship Program links women in the US with women in Afghanistan, Bosnia and Herzegovina, the Democratic Republic of the Congo, Iraq, Kosovo, Nigeria, Rwanda and South Sudan, who have survived war and conflict.
+The Sponsorship Program links women in the US with women in Afghanistan, the Democratic Republic of the Congo, Kosovo, Nigeria, Rwanda and South Sudan, who have survived war and conflict.
 Individual sponsorships are a direct, personal, hands-on way for women in the US and elsewhere to help marginalized women in post-conflict countries.
 The sponsor provides monthly financial support that provides direct financial aid, training and other services to women participants.
 In addition, the sponsor and the woman exchange letters.
 For a woman who may have lost everything or who feels isolated from the world, letters of support and encouragement help renew her hope for a better future.
 For more information on how to sponsor today, click here.

 Your contribution will help Women for Women International continue its life-saving work with women survivors of violence around the world.
 Send your donation to: Women for Women International PO Box 9224, Central Islip, NY 11722.
 Or, contribute online today or call (202) 521-0161 or 1 (888) 504-3247!

 As a non-profit organization, Women for Women International depends upon volunteer efforts to make our programs a success and to allow us to direct more money to program participants.